We’re carrying out a review of our waste collection service which will see the biggest changes ever made to our waste collections.

 What’s next?

-A recommendation will then be taken to Cabinet this autumn for a decision.
 After a decision is made, we will draft a plan confirming the timescales for introducing new recycling containers to the 50,000 households in our district.
 The plan will need to consider existing disposal contracts with Leicestershire County Council and future Government requirements to collect food waste, cartons and plastic bags/wrapping from the kerbside.

 We understand many residents are ready for a new collection system, but it will take a number of years to put a new system in place.